njpanderson/Citrus-for-Craft-2/README.md

 Whenever this purge takes place, the URLs registered within the index are then deleted, to avoid unecessarily purging URLs.

-The possible parameters for `varnishpurge.tag` are:
+The possible parameters for `citrus.tag` are:

 | Parameter | Description |
 | --- | --- |